- Introductory Illustrations of Communion with God

 John Newton’s Conversion and Learning to Commune with God

 John Newton, who wrote the hymn “Amazing Grace,” was awakened from the spiritual blindness and folly of his utter destitution and “wretchedness” on March 21, 1748, on board the ship Greyhound during a violent storm at sea.
 He describes how he was only partially converted, though, because he did not yet know what communion with God was.

 But, though I cannot doubt that this change, so far as it prevailed, was wrought by the Spirit and power of God, yet still I was greatly deficient in many respects.
 I was in some degree affected with a sense of my enormous sins, but I was little aware of the innate evils of my heart.
 I had no apprehension of the spirituality and extent of the law of God; or of the hidden life of a Christian, as it consists in communion with God by Jesus Christ: a continual dependence on him for hourly supplies of wisdom, strength, and comfort, was a mystery of which I had as yet no knowledge.
 I acknowledged the Lord’s mercy in pardoning what was past, but depended chiefly upon my own resolution to do better for the time to come. . . .
-I cannot consider myself to have been a believer (in the full sense of the were) till a considerable time afterwards.
-(Works, I, 32-33)
+I cannot consider myself to have been a believer (in the full sense of the word) till a considerable time afterwards.
+(Works, I, 32–33)